MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
 More information: [Power Automate docs](/power-automate)

+## ⚠ Before Adding AI Builder Actions to your Flows

+Make sure you do not disable the Asynchronous Pattern on Predict Actions.
+You might get empty results if you do.

 ## Prebuilt AI models you can use in Power Automate right away

 * [Business card reader model](flow-business-card-reader.md)